ADHD stands for Attention Deficit Hyperactivity Disorder.

-Those with ADHD have many benefits and generally have normal intellect, however, they also have a characteristic group of symptoms which, if un-diagnosed, may lead to slower development in achievement and social skills.
+ADHD has may positive characteristics, however, there are also a group of symptoms which, if un-diagnosed, may lead to slower development in achievement and social skills.

 There are three main subgroups of ADHD, so not everyone with ADHD will present with the same behaviours.